montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 View the full <a href="https://github.com/montagejs/beachplanetblog/tree/master/ui/door.reel" target="_blank">source code</a> on GitHub.

-## Switching between View Points
+## Switching View Points

 When presenting complex 3D scenes, you may want to control the user's perspective.
 The SceneView component makes it easy to switch between different view points within a 3D scene.
 A view point is a node that holds a camera.
 View points can be accessed in the binding definition just like any other scene node.

-In the following example, the `sceneView` object has a `viewPoint` property that references the `doorViewPoint` node:
+In the following example, the `sceneView` object has a `viewPoint` property that references the `planetVP` node:

 ```json
  "sceneView": {